 Disclaimer: the following chapter has elements of death in it.
 Be warned.
-This chapter is a LOT worse than last chapter.
-Again, if you cannot handle that sort of thing, then these chapters are not for you.
 For those of you who want to know, but don’t want to read, I will add a short summary at the very end.
 Stop reading after the scene with the guard, and continue when you see Arthur again.

 That night, Morgana Pendragon’s sleep was plagued by nightmares.

 The young princess dreamt of a bottomless blue, cold and merciless, that pulled her under.
 Deeper and deeper.
 The blue faded into black as she sank.
 Morgana couldn’t move.
 She couldn’t breathe.
 She gasped for air, but her lungs filled with water instead.
 The pain was unbearable.
 It burned.

 With a scream, Morgana jolted awake from her nightmare.
 Her nightgown was soaked in cold sweat.
 Panting, the young girl put her hands over her ears.